-These guidelines contain information for the CRC-P Round 15 grant opportunity.
-Round 15 is open to applications for short-term industry-led collaborative research in all industry sectors, with a focus on Government priorities including the circular economy, the National Reconstruction Fund priority areas and the Science and Research Priorities.
+These guidelines contain information for the CRC-P Round 16 grant opportunity.
+Round 16 is open to applications for short-term industry-led collaborative research in all industry sectors, with a focus on Government priorities including the National Reconstruction Fund priority areas and the national science and research priorities.
 See Appendix E for more detail on Government priorities.